-Unfortunately, there are knock-on effects for our health.
-Fibre plays an important role in digestion, weight management and lowering the risk of heart disease, diabetes and some cancers.
-Read on to find out why your morning croissant should probably be swapped for a bowl of porridge.
+Unfortunately, there are knock-on effects for our health: fibre plays an important role in digestion, weight management and lowering the risk of heart disease, diabetes and some cancers.
+This article will explore the harmful short- and long-term impacts on our bodies of not getting sufficient dietary fibre.
+Read on to find out why your morning croissant would be better swapped for a bowl of porridge.

 1. Causes toilet troubles

 Without enough fibre, the digestive process slows down.
-Fibre adds bulk to your poo and helps it move through the gut, helping to prevent constipation.
-But without it you might find yourself spending more time in the bathroom, having a difficult time straining to pass a poo.
-Do try drinking more water and trying sitting in the right position if you find things are getting stuck, but plenty of fibre will help keep things moving.
+Fibre adds bulk to your poo and helps it move through the gut, helping prevent constipation.
+But, without it, you might find yourself spending more time in the bathroom, having a difficult time straining to pass a poo.
+Do try drinking more water and sitting in the right position if you find things are getting stuck, but plenty of fibre will help keep things moving.

 2. Can lead to piles